LNG, an effective solution to reduce the energy bill and GHG

 In support of the Québec Maritime Strategy, LNG offers a concrete solution in the fight against climate change.
 It helps reduce the environmental impact of operations carried out by maritime industry stakeholders, who are now converting to LNG.

-The new LNG fuel supply system developed by Énergir has been available at the Port of Montréal since summer 2017, and will shortly be available at the Port of Québec.
-This is a key step that will allow local and foreign shipowners to comply with the increasingly stringent standards on polluting emissions.
+The LNG fuel supply system developed by Énergir has been available at the Port of Montréal and at the Port of Québec.
+This is a key step that allows local and foreign shipowners to comply with the increasingly stringent standards on polluting emissions.

-Groupe Desgagnés, a major Québec shipping company, has acquired four vessels running on LNG bi-fuel.
-The first vessel is already in operation on the St. Lawrence River and the Great Lakes.
+Groupe Desgagnés, a major Québec shipping company, has acquired many vessels running on LNG bi-fuel.
 Watch the video

-The Société des Traversiers du Québec recently commissioned the F.-A.-Gauthier in July 2015—the first ferry in North America to use LNG as fuel.
-Two other ferries have been ordered.
+In 2015, the Société des Traversiers du Québec has commissioned the F.-A.-Gauthier —the first ferry in North America to use LNG as fuel.